From The Wash to The Broads

 Alternatively, a pedal out eastwards from Holt reveals the creepy shell of 15th century moated manor, Baconsthorpe Castle before cycling by the grand estates of Barningham Park, Mannington and Wolterton to arrive at stately home show-stopper, Blickling Hall.
 This beautiful lakeside Jacobean mansion – the National Trust flagship property in East Anglia – was home to the Bullen family whose daughter, Anne ‘Frenchified’ her surname to fit in at court and ended up marrying Henry VIII.

-Overnight in the Aylsham area
+Overnight in the Aylsham area.

 Mileage: Rec 25 Min 13 Max 34